madooei/example-package/docs/index.md

-# example-package
+# Example Package

-The `@madooei/example-package` is a minimal TypeScript package template.
+A minimal TypeScript package template.
 It is designed to demonstrate how to structure, build, test, and publish a TypeScript package in a portable and easy-to-understand way.

 Currently, this package only exports a simple function and a type as an example.